Emme Standard Toolbox

 Demand and choice modelling

-Implement virtually any zonal-level travel demand model, work efficiently with trip chains, easily specify choice models, and access the world's best demand adjustment tools for traffic and transit applications.
+Implement virtually any zonal-level travel demand model, work efficiently with trip chains, easily specify choice models, accelerate models with multithreaded matrix calculations, and access the world's best demand adjustment tools for traffic and transit applications.

 - Trip generation and attraction models.
 Regression models by trip purpose and with any zonal-aggregate socioeconomic characteristic are easily implemented with clear matrix operations.

 - Cross-classification models possible with some use of Emme scripting.

 - Two-dimensional matrix balancing procedures allow a wide variety of growth-factor or synthetic trip distribution models, e.g. gravity, entropy, with calibration of impedance (or friction) function for each production type.

 - Three-dimensional matrix balancing permits simultaneous balancing of origin-, destination- and a third constraint, e.g. to simultaneously fit screen line counts, travel time distribution, etc.